Erfan-Ahmadi/erfan-ahmadi.github.io/Introduction.md

 I'm Erfan,
 An enthusiastic programmer and self-motivated learner currently located in Iran.

-I've worked in the Games Industry for ~2 Years, My first Job was Unity3D programmer but **I didn't wanted to use Unity, I wanted to make It**. and my second job was C++ Programmer I used imgui to develop app ui and sometimes I had to work with dx and opengl stuff but I never had chance to understand them.
+I've worked in the Games Industry for ~2 Years, My first Job was Unity3D programmer but **I didn't wanted to use Unity, I wanted to help make It**. and my second job was C++ Programmer I used imgui to develop app ui and sometimes I had to work with dx and opengl stuff but I never had chance to understand them.